I’m on the left

 Now, I’m happy how the photos turned out.
-They may not be the most visually appealing, but they are the most realistic.
+They may not be visually appealing, but they are realistic.
 You’re not going to be lucky every challenge you do – Ben Nevis is only clear at the top 14 days a year.
 The chances of a clear day falling on your challenge is slim.
 This is the UK, after all – it’s going to rain, even in the peak of summer.

 In 2019 I added more content to the Think Adventure website.
 Here are a few examples

 - Kinderscout via Jacobs Ladder.
 An 8-mile walk to the highest point in the Peak District.

 - Edale Skyline Challenge.
 A 10-hour loop walk over Hope Valley.

 - Roseberry Topping.
 An iconic peak in the North Yorkshire Moors.

 - Helvellyn and Striding Edge.
 The famous scramble up England’s 3rd highest peak.